danieldietrich/windify/README.md

   </a>
 </p>

-Toolless [TailwindCSS](https://tailwindcss.com) and [Windi CSS](https://windicss.org), directly in the browser.
+Toolless [Tailwind CSS](https://tailwindcss.com) and [Windi CSS](https://windicss.org), directly in the browser.

 ## Features

-* **Use TailwindCSS and Windi CSS directly in the browser, no build tools needed!**
+* **Use Tailwind CSS and Windi CSS directly in the browser, no build tools needed!**
 * No need to learn anything about NodeJS, just edit and run index.html
 * Processes all inline styles and transforms directives like `@apply`
 * Prevents FOUC (flash of unstyled content)
 * Tracks document changes by running in watch mode by default
-* Parses TailwindCSS directives and replaces them with the corresponding CSS
+* Parses Tailwind CSS directives and replaces them with the corresponding CSS
-* Scans the document for TailwindCSS classes and adds them to the document
+* Scans the document for Tailwind CSS classes and adds them to the document

 Note: Windify internally uses [Windi CSS](https://windicss.org) to generate the CSS.
-In the following we use _TailwindCSS_ as a synonym for all tools that support [TailwindCSS](https://tailwindcss.com) syntax.
+In the following we use _Tailwind CSS_ as a synonym for all tools that support [Tailwind CSS](https://tailwindcss.com) syntax.

 ## Usage